Cheryl Pearce: Military career

-Border Force

-Pearce retired from the Australian Army shortly following her return from Cyprus and, on 30 August 2021, she was appointed Deputy Commissioner Ports and Enforcement in the Australian Border Force.
+Pearce retired from full-time service in the army shortly following her return from Cyprus and, on 30 August 2021, she was appointed Deputy Commissioner Ports and Enforcement in the Australian Border Force.
+Pearce's role was later changed to Deputy Commissioner South, East and Workforce, in which she oversaw Border Force operations in south eastern Australia and was responsible for the organisation's workforce capability and sustainment.
+She left Border Force and returned to full-time service in the army in June 2023, on being appointed Deputy Chief of Army.
+In January 2024, Pearce was again seconded to the United Nations, being appointed Deputy Military Adviser for Peacekeeping Operations.
+She served in the role for only two months before being appointed acting Military Advisor for Peacekeeping Operations and, in 2025, was promoted to lieutenant general.

 Personal life and education

 Pearce was born in Loxton, South Australia.
 She has a partner, Paul, and two daughters.

 Pearce holds a Bachelor of Arts in Asian Studies from the University of New England, a Graduate Diploma of Management in Defence Studies from the University of Canberra, a Master of Intelligence, Policing and Counter Terrorism from Macquarie University, and a Master of Arts in Defence Studies from Deakin University.